Scroll Top

 Principles for Sustainable Digitalisation

+To truly reduce the environmental impact of digitalisation and foster sustainable progress, we must embed sustainability into every layer of how we think, design, and deliver technology.
+This requires more than tools or checklists — it calls for a fundamental shift in mindset and methods.
 By adhering to these principles, we can navigate towards a more sustainable digital future, where technological advancements align with environmental stewardship and social equity.

 I also happen to be one of the co-founders of the Sustinaires Collective, so don’t hesitate to contact me if you have questions in relation to that one.